darkwood101/chat262/chat262-sockets/docs/chat262_protocol.md

 - `Username already exists` — status code 2.
 Indicated that the registration request failed because the supplied username already matches a registered user.
 - `User does not exist` — status code 3.
 Indicates that the receive text request or send text request failed because the specified username does not exist.
 - `Invalid username` — status code 4.
 Indicates that the registration request failed because the supplied username is not 4–40 characters in length, or contains a whitespace or an asterisk.
-- `Invalid password`.
-The password was not 4–60 characters in length, or contained a whitespace or an asterisk.
+- `Invalid password` – status code 5.
+Indicates that the registration request failed because the password was not 4–60 characters in length, or contained a whitespace or an asterisk.
+- `Unauthorized` – status code 6.
+Indicates that a request failed because the user is not logged in.
+Can be included in logout response, search accounts response, send text response, receive text response, retrieve correspondents response, and delete account response.